MYLE-01/HA-UpdateClimate/README.md

 | heating_to_hour   | False    | End time to which the heating is to last                    |
 | hvac_active       | False    | The hvac_mode when active *(defaults to heat)*              |
 | preset_away       | False    | The preset_mode when away/eco *(defaults to Heat Eco)*      |
-## Service Example

-The following is the content of a [service call](https://www.home-assistant.io/docs/scripts/service-calls/).
-This example includes all possible parameters.
-You may not need them all.

 me was not getting the window logic